Brake Pad Replacement

 It is important to remember that brake noises are not always caused by normal wear and any unusual noises anywhere in your car should always be investigated by a qualified professional mechanic.

-At Hycraft Automotive we offer a free 65 Point Safety Check with every car service.
-As part of our Safety Check we inspect the brake pads for wear and will tell you if they require replacing.
+At Hycraft Automotive we offer a free 65 Point Vehicle Inspection Report with every car service.
+As part of our Vehicle Inspection Report we inspect the brake pads for wear and will tell you if they require replacing.
 We can also recommend the right pad for your local conditions and driving style.

 How often should my Brake pads be replaced?